 Fincher’s strongest milieu is psychological crime.
 Seven gave us the mastermind of Kevin Spacey as he offed his victims using the seven deadly sins as a guide.
 Zodiac was an intriguing take on a real life case, the Zodiac murders in Northern California during the late 1960s, early 1970s, and while it bombed at the box office, only two movies appeared on more critics’ top ten lists in 2007.
-Still, he keeps a lot of balls up in the air with great precision, and most impressive, Fincher tells this tale in a manner that you can follow it.
+Fincher can deftly keep a lot of balls up in the air with great precision yet still tells a tale you can follow.
 The book provided a family tree chart in the preface, and given the number of characters in the family, I found myself referring to it regularly.
-Screenwriter Steve Zallian has shorn the plot of a few people, but not many, yet I never found myself confused.
+Screenwriter Steve Zallian has smartly excised the plot of a few people, but not many, yet I never found myself confused.

-Mara is genuine as a troubled, anti-social outcast who teams up with Craig to work on the mystery, and they produce a strong and convincing bond (her nomination as best actress is merited).
-The close of the picture, when she realizes she cannot have perhaps one of the few people who has shown her affection, is moving.
+Mara is genuine as a troubled, anti-social outcast who teams up with Craig to work on the mystery, and they produce a strong and convincing bond (her nomination for best actress is merited).
+The close of the picture, when she realizes she cannot have perhaps one of the few people who has shown her affection, is a gut punch.